 Our current situation

 Not a great example of company diversity at all.
-It was this image that made us realize that perhaps we need to step up our game.
+It was this image that made us realize that we need to step up our game.

 Why diversity matters